This post shows you 11 easy ways to make your living room look bigger.

 4. Limit large furniture

-Rethink adding a huge couch to your living room; instead, you could go for a small love seat or L-shaped couch.
+Rethink adding a huge couch to your living room; instead, you could go for a small love seat or L-shaped sofa.

-Compromise for the smaller seating space with ottomans or an accent chair – these usually take up a lot less space.
+Compromise for the smaller seating space with ottomans or an accent chair – these usually take up less space.

 Get affordable sectional: